William A. Barstow

-William Augustus Barstow (September 13, 1813December 13, 1865) was an American businessman, politician, and public administrator.
-He was the third governor and second Secretary of State of Wisconsin, and served as a Union Army officer during the American Civil War.
-Before Wisconsin became a state, he was instrumental in the creation of Waukesha County.
+William Augustus Barstow (September 13, 1813 – December 13, 1865) was an American businessman, politician, and Wisconsin pioneer.
+He was Wisconsin's third governor (1854–1856) and second Secretary of State (1850–1852).
+Barstow's administration was infamous in its era for corruption involving the railroad industry.
+For decades after, Barstow's name became synonymous with the epithets "Barstow and the 40 thieves" and "Barstow and the balance", phrases that referred to the participants in a scheme in which Barstow and dozens of lawmakers of both parties received bribes from the La Crosse and Milwaukee Railroad to influence land grants.
+Barstow also attempted to steal the 1855 Wisconsin gubernatorial election, and then illegitimately occupied the office of governor for the first three months of 1856 until compelled to resign.
+Despite the ubiquity of the charges against him and a lengthy investigation by the Wisconsin Legislature, Barstow never faced criminal liability over these events.

+Before Wisconsin became a state, Barstow had been instrumental in the creation of Waukesha County, from the western half of what had been a larger Milwaukee County.
+After his gubernatorial term, during the American Civil War, Barstow volunteered for service as a Union Army cavalry officer and rose to the rank of brigadier general, serving mostly in the trans-Mississippi theater of the war.
+He struggled with disease during nearly his entire service in the war, and died just a few months after the war's conclusion.

 Early life

 Barstow was born in Plainfield, Connecticut, and was raised there, working on his family's farm and attending local schools.
 At age 16, he moved to Norwich, Connecticut, and worked as a clerk in a store owned by his brother, Samuel.
 They later moved their business to Cleveland, Ohio.
 After the Panic of 1837, the Barstows moved to the Wisconsin Territory, settling in Waukesha in 1839.
 At the time, Waukesha was part of Milwaukee County and was known as "Prairie Village" and later "Prairieville."

 Wisconsin Territory

 The Barstows built a flour mill and became prominent businessmen in the new settlement.
 William was elected postmaster in the village in 1842, and Samuel was elected to the Territorial Legislature in 1845.
 William ran for sheriff of Milwaukee County in 1843 on the Democratic Party ticket, but was defeated by independent candidate Edward D. Holton.
 In that election, Barstow was hurt by Democratic voter defections due to allegations he had packed the convention with supporters to secure his nomination.